 My mother was a conundrum.
 I just never understood where she was coming from.
 I was informed that she never really wanted children.
 That might explain at least some of her behaviour toward me.
+She was also described as a “cold person” by a relative who knew her as well as anyone could.

 The mistrust I felt toward my parents from an early age affected me profoundly.
 An aunt once remarked to me, with unusual candour, that she hoped I would be dim and compliant, and that she feared for my future when it became apparent that I was the opposite.